Version Control with JJ

 one.
 This replaces the traditional Git workflow of staging and committing

-changes separately
+changes separately.

 Conflicts in the working copy are represented by inserting conflict markers directly into the files.
 Jujutsu tracks the conflicting parts and can reconstruct the conflict state from these markers.
 You resolve conflicts by editing these markers and then committing the resolution in the working copy